Denomica/Denomica.Text.Json/Denomica.Text.Json/readme.md

 ### v1.0.1

 - Fixed a serialization / deserialization issue that caused nested objects to be deserialized into a [`JsonElement`](https://docs.microsoft.com/dotnet/api/system.text.json.jsonelement) object instead of a dictionary.

+### v1.0.2

+- Fixed a serialization problem in cased when using the [`JsonUtil.CreateDictionary`](https://github.com/Denomica/Denomica.Text.Json/blob/main/Denomica.Text.Json/JsonUtil.cs) and [`JsonUtil.CreateList`](https://github.com/Denomica/Denomica.Text.Json/blob/main/Denomica.Text.Json/JsonUtil.cs) methods without specifying serialization options explicitly.
+The default in these cases should be to use the internally defined default serialization options which is now fixed in this version.